 DepartmentBusiness Management and Finance - HE

-Assessment MethodsThe method of assessment may include a combination of examinations, assignments, tests, group and individual reports and projects, essays, practical tasks, literature reviews, journals, presentations, interviews, case studies and class participation.
+Assessment MethodsThe method of assessment may include a combination of examinations, assignments, tests, group and individual reports and projects, essays, practical tasks, literature reviews, journals, presentations, interviews, case studies and class participation

-Pathways to further studyOn successful completion of the Associate Degree you will have the option to pursue a third year of study to attain the Bachelor of Hospitality Management.
+Pathways to further studyOnce you have successfully completed the Associate Degree, you will have the option to pursue a third year of study to attain the HETHTHM Bachelor of Hospitality Management

 Units Of Study